wieslawsoltes/Dock/docs/dock-advanced.md

 }
 ```

+## Global side docking

+Dockables can also be docked to the edges of the root layout.
+Dropping a tab on
+the outer borders of `RootDockControl` splits the root in that direction,
+anchoring the dockable globally to the chosen side just like in Visual Studio.
+The dock manager exposes new operations `GlobalLeft`, `GlobalRight`,
+`GlobalTop` and `GlobalBottom` to represent these targets.

 ## Conclusion

 Explore the samples under `samples/` for complete implementations.
 Mixing these techniques with the basics lets you build complex layouts that can be persisted and restored.